ox-vgg/wise/docs/Metadata.md

 # Metadata
-WISE2 aims to support the following four types of metadata.
+WISE aims to support the following four types of metadata.

 | Type of Metadata | Reserved Column Names in Metadata Table | Description |
 |------------------|-----------------------------------------|-------------|